onestudio-co/dart-generator/README.md

 ```
 alias generator="/Users/userName/packages/generator/lib/generator"
 ```
-now you can use command line directly from you tirmnal
+now you can use command line directly from your terminal

 # Usage: